apache/carbondata/docs/s3-guide.md

 # Writing to Object Storage

-To store carbondata files onto Object Store, `carbon.storelocation` property will have to be configured with Object Store path in CarbonProperties file.
+To store carbondata files onto Object Store, `spark.sql.warehouse.dir` property will have to be configured with Object Store path in spark-default.conf.

 For example:
 ```
-carbon.storelocation=s3a://mybucket/carbonstore
+spark.sql.warehouse.dir=s3a://mybucket/carbonstore
 ```

 If the existing store location cannot be changed or only specific tables need to be stored